 Today marks the beginning of Chinese New Year.
 This is the oldest, longest, and most important social and economic holiday in China.
 Chinese New Year, which begins the first day of the Chinese lunisolar calendar.
-It starts this year on February 16, though the celebrations continue for around two weeks.
+It starts this year on February 5, though the celebrations continue for around two weeks.
 Chinese New Year is also known as Spring Festival and ends with the Lantern Festival on the fifteenth day of the first month of the Chinese calendar.
 It is celebrated across China and in many other parts of Asia with people of Chinese descent.
+About 20% of the planet observe this holiday.
 In the West, it roughly corresponds to the end of the winter season and the beginning of Carnival.

 Because the Chinese lunisolar calendar — which dates back to the Shang Dynasty in the 14th century B.C. — is different from the western Gregorian calendar, this festival begins with the New Moon, typically the second new moon after the Winter Solstice and can occur on dates between January 21 and February 20.
 The lunar cycle is approximately 29.5 days so to synchronize with the solar calendar the Chinese insert an interstitial month seven years out of a 19-year cycle.